openstack/kolla-ansible/doc/source/admin/advanced-configuration.rst

 .. note::

-   Currently kolla-ansible only support JSON format for policy file.
+   Currently kolla-ansible only support JSON and YAML format for policy file.

 The operator can make these changes after services were already deployed by using following command: